“Use what you have. Make what you love. The rest will follow.”

 Studio Values

 My studio is rooted in values to support people and the planet—this is a dynamic practice that is always evolving as new insights are gained.
-I lived in the San Francisco Bay Area for thirteen years but now home is in the rural Hudson Valley of NY in an 1820s farmhouse.
+Originally from Upstate NY, I lived in the San Francisco Bay Area for thirteen years but now home is in the Hudson Valley of NY in an 1820s farmhouse.
 My studio operates from our old carriage barn, an ongoing experiment in redesign and adaptive reuse.
-I’ve worked in sustainability and in the arts for over two decades and realize that cultural change requires a lifelong commitment.
+I’ve worked in the arts and sustainability for over two decades and realize that cultural change requires a lifelong commitment.
 I’m grateful to my mentors for this long-term vision.

-I prioritize sustainable materials in my studio: Organic cotton, linen, hemp, wool, silk, etc. I also use secondhand materials whenever possible— fabric off-cuts and upcycled textiles.
+I prioritize sustainable materials in my studio: Organic cotton, linen, hemp, wool, etc. I also use secondhand materials whenever possible— fabric off-cuts and upcycled fabrics.
 I find endless inspiration in distressed vintage quilts, denim, and well-worn textiles.
-I use biodegradable packaging in my online shop.
+I use biodegradable packaging in my shop.
 I work with local fiber farms, and a local fiber mill, to make yarn for projects like my limited-edition darning kits.
 I also love to collaborate with local craftsfolk.
-A percentage of shop earnings are donated back to projects that support people and the planet.
+A percentage of shop earnings are donated to projects that support people and the planet.
 I use mostly garden-grown, locally-harvested, or food-scrap plants for my natural dyes.
 I prefer to grow my dyes or forage locally, when possible.
-Lastly, I believe the arts are essential to a healthy society and that nature is our ultimate teacher, muse, and guide.
+Lastly, I believe the arts are essential to a healthy society and that nature is the ultimate guide.